Yu-Hsin (Bobby) Ho

 何雨忻

 Yu-Hsin Ho is a Master’s student of Economics at National Taiwan University.
-He is currently a visiting student at the University of California, Berkeley.
-He is interested in the Economics of Gender, Political Economy, and Spatial Economics.
+He is interested in International Trade, Spatial Economics, and Political Economy.

 He also serves as the Program Manager of the Applied Economics Workshop.